bruceravel/demeter/documentation/Athena/examples/aucl.rst

 Once the sequence of fits finishes, you may want to click through the data groups and examine the fits at the various time steps.
-Note that the :kbd:`Marked fits report,light` option in the operations list becomes active.
+Note that the :button:`Marked fits report,light` option in the operations list becomes active.
 Clicking on this prompts you for a name for an output file.
 This output file is a comma separated value text file which can be easily imported into a spreadsheet, much like one of